magitz/conda_Jupyter_kernels/README.md

 ![Screenshot of mamba install summary](images/mamba_success.png)

-4.2.
-We also need to:
+### 4.2.
+Install additional packages

+You can list more than one package at a time in the `mamba install` command, but we only need one more for now...We also need to run:

 > `mamba install stable-baselines3`

 ## 5. Add stuff to our environment with `pip install`